About Your Stem Cell Transplant: Information for Pediatric Patients

 Weight

 You’ll be weighed 1 to 2 times a day.
 Your care team needs to know how much you weigh before they do morning rounds.
-They’ll use this information to make important decisions about your treatment.
+This is usually between and They’ll use this information to make important decisions about your treatment.
 Most weight changes during a stem cell transplant hospitalization are due to fluid (water) gain or loss.

 Vital signs

-Your vital signs (blood pressure, temperature, pulse, breathing rate, and blood oxygen level) will be checked at least every 4 hours both during the day and overnight.
+Your care team will check your vital signs (blood pressure, temperature, pulse, breathing rate, and blood oxygen level) at least every 4 hours both during the day and overnight.
 No one likes being woken up, but these measurements are important.
 If your vital signs change, you may need to be evaluated by your medical team.

 Intake and output

 Your care team will keep track of how much food and liquid you take in each day (both by mouth and through your IV line).
 They’ll also measure your urine, stool (poop), and vomit (throw up).
-Do not flush your urine, stool, or vomit down the toilet.
+Do not flush your urine (pee), stool (poop), or vomit (throw up) down the toilet.
 Your nurse or nursing assistant will measure and flush them for you.

 Your caregiver should always wear gloves when handling your urine, vomit, or stool.
-Some chemotherapy medications are carried out of your body in your urine, and viruses and bacteria can be in urine and stool.
+Some chemotherapy medicine are carried out of your body in your urine.
+Viruses and bacteria can be in urine and stool.

 Blood tests

-You’ll have blood drawn for testing at least daily and sometimes more often.
+You’ll have blood drawn for testing at least once a day and sometimes more often.
 Your blood will be drawn from your central venous catheter (CVC).
 Usually, your blood will be drawn at night so your test results are ready when your doctors round in the morning.

 The blood tests that are done most often are: